-- 4.2.1 Detached single-family dwellings. - 4.2.2 Churches, parish houses, religious schools, religious reading rooms, schools, public libraries and museums. - 4.2.3 Customary home occupations, as defined and governed by Section II and 5.17. - 4.2.4 Short term rentals by special exception.
-(2023) - 4.2.5 Nursery school or other agency for the day care of children. - 4.2.6 Group homes by special exception and in accordance with the provisions of Section IV and 5.15. - 4.2.7 Signs, as regulated by Town Ordinances. - 4.2.8 Open Space Development Plan, subject to the provisions of Sections VI and XIII, and having a minimum tract area of acres 10 acres.
-(Amended 2000, March 8, 2005, 2017)
+- 4.2.1 Detached single-family residences. - 4.2.2 Churches, parish houses, religious schools, religious reading rooms, schools, public libraries and museums. - 4.2.3 Customary home occupations, as defined and governed by paragraphs 2.18 and 5.17. - 4.2.4 Nursery school or other agency for the day care of children. - 4.2.5 Group homes in accordance with the provisions of Section IV and 5.15. - 4.2.6 Signs, as regulated by Town Ordinances.

-4.3 Residence B:

-- 4.3.1 All uses authorized for the Residence A Districts. - 4.3.2 Duplex and two-family dwellings.
-(See Section 6.4) - 4.3.3 Apartments and condominiums.
-(See Section 6.3) - 4.3.4 Open Space Development Plan in accordance with the provisions of Sections VI and XIII and having a minimum tract area of 10 acres.
-(Amended March 2005, March 2008, 2017) - 4.3.5 Funeral homes and mortuaries. - 4.3.6 Bed and Breakfast establishments, short term rentals and rooming houses by special exception.
-(2023) - 4.3.7 Manufactured housing/mobile home subdivisions that must have received subdivision approval in accordance with the Jaffrey rules and regulations to control subdivision. - 4.3.8 Manufactured housing/mobile home parks are permitted in accordance with the provisions of the Jaffrey mobile home park ordinance. - 4.3.9 Nursing homes in accordance with the provisions of Section V.

-4.4 General Business District:

-- 4.4.1 Detached single-family dwellings. - 4.4.2 Duplex and two-family dwellings. - 4.4.3 In an enclosed building or structure: Retail stores, sales rooms, retail services, restaurants, taverns, cafes, and other places for serving foods and alcoholic beverages, business and professional offices, banks, private clubs, hotels, inns, short term rentals by special exception, rooming houses, bed and breakfast establishments, theaters, halls, clubs, and other places of assembly, shops for custom work or the making of articles to be sold on the premises, upholstery, newspaper production and job printing.
-Also permitted are sales and repairs of automobiles and similar vehicles, commercial or public parking, gasoline service stations and any uses similar to the foregoing (Amended March 2000, 2014, 2023) - 4.4.4 Signs, as regulated by town ordinances. - 4.4.5 Apartment Houses/ Apartment Buildings/Condominiums (Amended March 2017). - 4.4.5 Mixed use development: apartments, or rooms in a building for which the principal use is business, if such apartments/rooms are located above the ground floor or behind the street facing business if on the same level (Amended March 2017). - 4.4.6 Group homes by special exception and in accordance with the provisions of Section V.
+- 4.2.7 Open Space Development Plan, subject to the provisions of Sections VI and XIII, and having a minimum tract area of acres 10 acres.
+(Amended 2000, March 8, 2005, 2017) - 4.3 Residence B: - 4.3.1 All uses authorized for the Residence A Districts. - 4.3.2 Two-family dwellings. - 4.3.3 Apartments and condominiums.
+(See Section 5.28) - 4.3.4 Open Space Development Plan in accordance with the provisions of Sections VI and XIII and having a minimum tract area of 10 acres.
+(Amended March 2005, March 2008, 2017) - 4.3.5 Funeral homes and mortuaries. - 4.3.6 Bed and Breakfast establishments and rooming houses. - 4.3.7 Manufactured housing/mobile home subdivisions that must have received subdivision approval in accordance with the Jaffrey rules and regulations to control subdivision. - 4.3.8 Manufactured housing/mobile home parks are permitted in accordance with the provisions of the Jaffrey mobile home park ordinance. - 4.3.9 Nursing homes in accordance with the provisions of Section V. - 4.4 General Business Districts: - 4.4.1 Detached single-family dwellings. - 4.4.2 Two-family dwellings. - 4.4.3 In an enclosed building or structure: Retail stores, sales rooms, retail services, restaurants, taverns, cafes, and other places for serving foods and alcoholic beverages, business and professional offices, banks, private clubs, hotels, inns, rooming houses, bed and breakfast establishments, theaters, halls, clubs, and other places of assembly, shops for custom work or the making of articles to be sold on the premises, upholstery, newspaper production and job printing.
+Also permitted are sales and repairs of automobiles and similar vehicles, commercial or public parking, gasoline service stations and any uses similar to the foregoing (Amended March 2000, 2014) - 4.4.4 Signs, as regulated by town ordinances. - 4.4.5 Apartment Houses/ Apartment Buildings/Condominiums (Amended March 2017). - 4.4.5 Mixed use development: apartments, or rooms in a building for which the principal use is business, if such apartments/rooms are located above the ground floor or behind the street facing business if on the same level (Amended March 2017). - 4.4.6 Group homes in accordance with the provisions of Section V.